ED 610 Unmaking the Adult Learner: Adult Education from Training to Empowered Possibility

 How Many Responses and When?

 The dates I ask that you submit your responses are staggered with submissions from my other classes.
-So it is easier for me if you are able to send me your responses on the dates listed.
-If I receive responses late it is difficult for me to respond as thoroughly to your work as I would like.
+So it is easier for me if you are able to send me your responses during the weeks listed.
+If I receive responses late it is sometimes difficult for me to respond as thoroughly to your work as I would like.
 But I am well aware that life happens and sometimes we all need a little extra time.
 I do, however, have a final date and time that I have to submit my grades to the registrar though–even if we all need a little more time

 Each set of responses submitted = 25% (x 2 = 50%)